fourier-space/Computing-2-Notes/javascript.md

 Here `factor` was defined outside the function `triple`, but it is within scope of the function.

-The final aspect of scope is [*closure*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), Which is a powerful feature that we'll discuss this in this module, but it's a more technical than this introductory review needs.
+A more advanced aspect of scope is [*closure*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), Which is a powerful feature that we'll discuss this in this module, but it's a more technical than this introductory review needs.

-Javascript also has *module scope* which means variables declared in one module file will not be visible outside the file unless explicitly exported.
+Finally, Javascript has *module scope* which means variables declared in one module file will not be visible outside the file unless explicitly exported.
 Again this is a good thing, since you can be confident that code from elsewhere isn't influencing the code you're working on, which can lead to bugs.

 ### Control Flow
-I've mainly talked about values, types, and variables here, but a language is also about control flow and branching.
+I've mainly talked about values, types, and variables here, but a language will allow for control flow and branching.
 I.e. when to change behaviour with an `if` statement, when to loop etc.

 MDN will cover the full details of the language in